Marco-Congedo/FourierAnalysis.jl/README.md

 ```
 using FourierAnalysis, Plots

-# Set sampling rate (sr) and FFT window length (wl)
+# Set sampling rate (sr) and FFT window length (wl):
 sr, wl = 128, 128

-# Generate a sinusoidal wave at 10Hz with peak amplitude 0.5 and add some white noise.
+# Generate a sinusoidal wave at 10Hz with peak amplitude 0.5 and add some white noise:
 v=sinusoidal(0.5, 10, sr, wl*16)+randn(wl*16)

-# Get the power spectrum with a rectangular tapering window
+# Get the power spectrum with a rectangular tapering window:
 Σ=spectra(v, sr, wl; tapering=rectangular)

-# Plot the power spectrum
+# Plot the power spectrum:
 plot(S; maxf=24)

-# Get the analytic amplitude in the time-Frequency domain
+# Get the analytic amplitude in the time-Frequency domain:
 A=TFamplitude(v, sr, wl; max=24)

-# plot the analytic amplitude
+# plot the analytic amplitude:
 heatmap(A)

 ```